colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-2.md

 ### Setting up the state machine

-Now we will create a state machine which represents a four-in-a-row-game.
+Now you will create a state machine which represents a four-in-a-row-game.

 Create a new JavaScript file called `FourInARowGame.js` in `/src` and add the following to it: